smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 Additional classes are generated for each thing action (see below).

-### Additional 3rd party Libraries

-You can use additional libraries (that are not available within openHAB) by putting a JAR-file in the `lib/java` folder.
-They are automatically picked up and made available when compiling the rules.
-You have to add them to the classpath of your IDE to allow code completion.

 ### Personal Libraries

 Re-using code one of the great advantages of Java.